nsubstitute/NSubstitute/Source/Docs/help/_posts/2013-01-01-received-in-order.markdown

 layout: post
 ---

-**NOTE: This feature is currently in the `NSubstitute.Experimental` namespace while we experiment with its API and behaviour.
-You are welcome to try it out, but be aware that it may change in later releases.
-Please leave feedback on the [discussion group](https://groups.google.com/group/nsubstitute).**

 Sometimes calls need to be made in a specific order.
 Depending on the timing of calls like this is known as _temporal coupling_.
 Ideally we'd change our design to remove this coupling, but for times when we can't NSubstitute lets us resort to asserting the order of calls.

 {% examplecode csharp %}